microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 Calculate days between two dates

-receive by query string 2 parameters date1 and date 2, and calculate the days between those two dates.
+receive by query string 2 parameters date1 and date2, and calculate the days between those two dates.

 - **/validatephonenumber**:

-Receive by querystring a parameter called phoneNumber validate phoneNumber with Spanish format, for example +34666777888 if phoneNumber is valid return true
+* eceive by querystring a parameter called phoneNumber
+* validate phoneNumber with Spanish format, for example `+34666777888`
+* if phoneNumber is valid return true

 - **/validatespanishdni**:

-Receive by querystring a parameter called dni calculate DNI letter if DNI is valid return "valid" if DNI is not valid return "invalid"
+* receive by querystring a parameter called dni
+* calculate DNI letter
+* if DNI is valid return "valid"
+* if DNI is not valid return "invalid"

 We will create automated tests to check that the functionality is correctly implemented.
 When the development is completed, we will build a container using Docker

 - **/returncolorcode**:

-Receive by querystring a parameter called color
+* receive by querystring a parameter called color

-read colors.json file and return the rgba field
+* read colors.json file and return the rgba field

-get color var from querystring
+* get color var from querystring

-iterate for each color in colors.json to find the color
+* iterate for each color in colors.json to find the color

-return the code.hex field
+* return the code.hex field

 - **/tellmeajoke**: